Web3WizardZ/Web3WizardZ/README.md

 ## 💬 Get in contact with me on Discord! @zoomer_degen

-## Thanks for visiting my profile!
+## Thank you for visiting my profile!
 Let's connect.
 And don't forget to build on scroll 📜

 ---